 Insects: The Caribbean is a great place to be an insect.
 Most annoying are the mosquitoes, with their itchy bites, and even sometimes carry diseases (including at times dengue, zika, and chikungunya).
 Avoid mosquito bites as much as possible.

 Weather: It's sunny and warm all year, with pleasant tradewinds to moderate the temperature, but you won't see cloudless skies here.
 Isolated rainstorms are common and can leave you ducking for cover on the beach.
 Many rain showers only last a few minutes, and you're often rewarded with a rainbow.
 Hurricane season runs from June through November, and August and September are typically the most active months.
 If you're planning a visit then, pay attention to weather forecasts.
 Hurricanes suck.
-(Small comfort: as a tourist, if there is a hurricane, you'll be able to get on one of the first planes off-island afterward.)
+(Small comfort: as a tourist, if there is a hurricane, you'll be able to get on one of the first planes or ships off-island afterward.)

 Driving: We drive on the left-hand side of the road (like in the U.K.) using left-hand drive vehicles (like in the U.S.).
 Roads are narrow, curvy, steep, and potholed.
 Sometimes the potholes have potholes.
 If you're renting a car, drive slowly and keep left.
 If you're not renting a car, there's an abundance of group taxis and safari buses that will take to you anywhere you're likely to want to go.
 Taxis won't leave until they are full, so plan accordingly.